 - University of Florida: Standards and Markers of Excellence (doc)

-- Office of Teaching Excellence (University of Florida):
+- Center for Teaching Excellence (University of Florida):